jimmy-ly00/slack-auto-away/README.md

 # Slack Auto Away
 Set Slack to away using legacy API tokens with no need to install apps or use webhooks.
+Once compiled to a binary, you can set it up to be compatible with Windows, Linux and macOS.

 ## Instructions
 1. Log in to your Slack team (SLACK_URL=https://[TEAMNAME].slack.com/)